 Reading an article co-authored by a genuinely clever dude I know, Tom Swann, I had a few of my thoughts on climate change crystallise.
 Or maybe they glaciated.
 Apparently Harvard University doesn’t want to divest from fossil fuels because doing so would be a political position and universities should be apolitical.
 Many would disagree with that last idea.
 Regardless, if you call climate change a political issue you are actually just wrong.
 Continue reading Climate derange

 It’s both impossible and stupid to not judge others.
-This is too obvious for words, except that I repeatedly find myself being accused1)Somewhat judgementally. of “judging people” as though it were the supreme wrong.
+This is too obvious for words, except that I repeatedly find myself being accused of “judging people” as though it were the supreme wrong.
 But to do otherwise would be to sleepwalk through the world.
 Continue reading Ye be judged

 An opinion piece on education?
 I know.
 Don’t worry this is less than a thousand words.

-In rich countries the education system we currently have is frequently and enjoyably criticised from every angle1)Leaving higher education to one side, early childhood, primary and secondary education is an area I have some expertise in, having been a secondary teacher for almost a decade and having gone through phases of intense research into educational outcomes..
+In rich countries the education system we currently have is frequently and enjoyably criticised from every angle.
 But it’s important not to be too cynical.
-Our 2)I’ll use Australia as an example but it’s a fair stand-in for other developed nations at least at the general level industrial schooling model is the utopian dream of 100 years ago: we have free education from ages five to 18, six hours a day, 200 days a year provided by tertiary trained professionals, gender discrimination is on the way down, playgrounds contain few hazards, teachers are forbidden from using corporal punishment or sexual molestation and students are encouraged (especially in high school) to express themselves, pursue some interests and develop as people.
+Our industrial schooling model is the utopian dream of 100 years ago: we have free education from ages five to 18, six hours a day, 200 days a year provided by tertiary trained professionals, gender discrimination is on the way down, playgrounds contain few hazards, teachers are forbidden from using corporal punishment or sexual molestation and students are encouraged (especially in high school) to express themselves, pursue some interests and develop as people.
 Continue reading Our education system doesn’t learn